federalies/squals/src/components/readme.md

 - Author templates using squals - but even Typescript sometimes lacks the ability to conjoint data dependencies.
 - Import (aka `fromJSON`) will need to validate someone elses "crazy template" before it can create an object
 ```

+## What is a Federa Application Component?

+1. It Declares its public/private cloud resources:

+  1. cloudformation

+  2. k8s/swarm?

+    1. Docker files?

+  3. k-native

+  4. etc

+2. It can opt-in to adding its data to the central graph or the REST API GATEWAY?

+3. It can provide a UI (SPA is recommended)

+4. It can perform evented computation;

+5. Changing the system properties generates a changeRequest - which causese the system to be rebuilt/compiled/type checked etc - so that you can not harm the system.

+## Pricing for Federa Applicaitons

+Developers setup prices:

+- to purchase
+- to upgrade
+- for higher service levels

+or make bundles in order to ease the purhase process.